 - encouraging amicable solutions with a view to obtaining voluntary payment of maintenance, by use of mediation, conciliation or similar processes;

 - to facilitate the ongoing enforcement of maintenance decisions, including any arrears;

 - to facilitate the collection and expeditious transfer of maintenance payments;

 - facilitating the acquisition of documentary or other evidence;

 - to provide assistance in establishing parentage where necessary for the recovery of maintenance;

-- to facilitate service of documents.
+- facilitating service of documents.

-In order to achieve these goals, the Portuguese State, and in particular the Directorate General of Justice Administration, as the central authority, adopted the following measures:
+In order to achieve these goals, the Portuguese State, and in particular the Directorate-General of Justice Administration, as the central authority, adopted the following measures:

 - reinforcement of the number of legal and administrative staff to receive and transmit orders made under the Regulation;